-An AMS Secondary Program for middle and/or high school students is based upon Maria Montessori's writings and philosophy.
-While Dr. Montessori clearly articulated a curriculum for Montessori Infant & Toddler, Early Childhood, and Elementary age groups, she left only general guidelines for Montessori Secondary programs, writing of the need for secondary school reform that addressed the unique developmental characteristics of 12-18 year olds.
-Her theories supported establishing a prepared learning environment for adolescents that integrates rigorous, student-centered academic studies with purposeful work that prepares them to become contributing adult-citizens who are equipped with self-confidence and the skills needed to thrive in society.
+A Montessori Secondary Program for middle and/or high school students is based upon Maria Montessori's writings and philosophy.
+While Dr. Montessori clearly articulated a curriculum for Montessori Early Childhood and Elementary age groups, she left only general guidelines for Montessori Secondary programs, writing of the need for secondary school reform that addressed the unique developmental characteristics of 12- to 18-year-olds.

+Dr. Montessori's theories, which are today supported by modern scientific research, provide direction for establishing a prepared learning environment for adolescents.
+These environments integrate vigorous student-centered academic studies with purposeful work, preparing adolescents to become contributing adult-citizens who are self-confident and who possess skills needed to thrive in society.